 Okay.
 Now the list.
 It isn’t effortless to document the top emcees of the day.
-Hip Hop has evolved so beautifully that it fused with R&B and Soul to form the Drill sub-genre.
+Hip Hop has evolved so beautifully that it fused with R&B and Soul to form the Trap and Drill sub-genres.
 This has given us a massive array of multitalented creatives and entertainers from all over the world.
-We have distinct subgenres, which include Afrobeat and Zouk-related music.
+Hip Hop has many distinct subgenres, which include Afrobeat and Zouk-related music.
 As music lovers, we all have varying ways of judging our best.
 That’s according to our assessment of their skill level and reliability.
-In 2021, after receiving new music from NAS, Kanye West, and Drake, I can say that I’m ready to announce my latest list of the top ten significant emcees.
+In 2021, after receiving new music from NAS, Kanye West, and Drake, I can say that I’m ready to announce my tardy list of the top ten significant emcees.

 Okay, let me go ahead and say this.
 It should be no surprise that Drake is number one on my current top ten list.
 To say that the only certified legend or possibly icon on this list has an impressive catalog is an understatement.
-Those disappointed with my top ten should understand that I regularly listen to at least 50 Hip Hop artists, including myself.
+However, those disappointed with my top ten should understand that I regularly listen to at least 50 Hip Hop artists, including myself.
 My playlist may include all of the artists in your top ten.
-I generally listen to many genres, but now we’re talking about Hip Hop in 2021.
-Drake comes from the same decade as most of the artists on this file, even though he has collaborated with them as a cosign.
+I generally listen to many genres, but we discussed Hip Hop in 2021.
+Drake comes from the same decade as most artists on this file; likewise, he has collaborated with them as a cosign.
 That alone is an enormous statement by itself.

-Far back in 2007, I was among the people who held high hopes that he would be the next most becoming sensation in the culture.
-After hearing his lyrical perspective on a few songs, I predicted he would change the game.
+Far back in 2007, I was among the people who held high hopes that Drake would be the next most becoming sensation in this Kulture.
+After hearing his lyrical perspective, I predicted he would change the game.
 As it turned out, we were correct.
 He surpassed our expectations at that time.
 Remember that I’m also densely involved in certain pockets of the international Hip Hop community.
 For example, I came across an interesting coincidence.
 If you live in Toronto, you may know that one of the GOAT emcees in Canadian Hip Hop is Maestro Fresh Wes or Maestro.
-Many people have said he is the ultimate GOAT, but please allow me to be modest.
+Many people have said he is Canada’s ultimate GOAT, but please allow me to be modest.

 Get this.
 In Brussels, one of their GOATs is an artist called Stromae.
 His stage name is the French verlan of the word, Maestro.
 Get it?
 Mae-stro and Sto-Mae.
 Living in both cities, I often wondered how the Canadian and Belgian musical collaboration would overlap if these artists worked together.
 One of the perks of traveling is getting to discover things like that.
 I am also involved in Sierra Leone Hip Hop, where I’ve collaborated with Kao Denero and King Boss LA.
-West African Hip Hop is unprecedented in that we figured out a way to merge with Afrobeat.
-You wouldn’t imagine this impact on fashion and slang, let alone the African film industry.
+West African Hip Hop is unprecedented in that we figured out how to merge Afrobeat as a subgenre.
+You wouldn’t imagine this music’s impact on fashion and slang, let alone the African film industry.

 Grabbed my iPhone, opened Apple Music, and switched the music from NBA YoungBoy…”

-But I damn well listen to all of his albums and mixtapes almost routinely.
-I’ve had countless Drake days.
+I’ve had numerous Drake days, but I damn well listen to his albums and mixtapes almost routinely.
 What if you were resting somewhere and a car drove by playing “So Far Gone”?
 It’s probably me.
-No, I remember being in my room at my grandmother’s house in Finsbury Park, London (the United Kingdom), where almost every passing car played a Drake song.
+No, I’m joking!
+I was in my room at my grandmother’s house in Finsbury Park, London (the United Kingdom), where almost every passing car played a Drake song.
 Being from Canada, you wouldn’t know how thrilled I was to see ordinary people in Great Britain vibing to Drake’s music.
 The crazy part is it doesn’t matter what the local language is in that country.
 You could pull off a charming date night with “Take Care,” “Nothing Was the Same,” and “More Life.”

 2: NBA YoungBoy

 I remember when I realized it was over for the older minds.
 The hay days of boom-bap are long gone.
 I was on Vodičkova Street, around Charles and Wenceslas Square in Prague, the Czech Republic.
 My gray Yankee fitted was low.
 Carhart sweater, crisp.
 White gold Cuban links, white gold Diesel watch, white gold pinky bling.
 Navy blue Karl Lagerfeld sweats, brand-new white Fila sneaks, sharp.
-I’m in a 2020 Peugeot, NBA YoungBoy’s “Until Death Calls My Name” was knocking, and the sweethearts were gawking.
+I’m in a 2020 Peugeot, and the sweethearts were gawking.
+NBA YoungBoy’s “Until Death Calls My Name” was knocking.
 I decided to turn it up a bit.
 I grabbed my iPhone, opened Apple Music, and switched the music from NBA YoungBoy to Beanie Sigel’s “The Truth.”

 If you’d asked me about my top 5 emcees back then, I would have said Jay Z, Nas, Snoop, Biggie, and Pac.
-You have to realize that I still believe that those legendary emcees are icons now.
+You must realize that I still believe those legendary emcees are icons.
 Whenever I wanted to crank up, my favorite drink was Hennessey, and my favorite albums were either Prodigy’s “HNIC,” Camron’s “Purple Haze,” or Beanie Sigel’s “The Truth.”
-That’s where I would start before graduating to “The Black Album,” “God’s Son,” or “Soul Survivor” By Jeezy featuring Akon.
+That’s where I would start before graduating to “The Black Album,” “God’s Son,” or the song “Soul Survivor” By Jeezy featuring Akon.
 I’d go from The Game to Gucci Mane in a heartbeat.
 So… here I was in a 2019 traffic looking for a parking space on Vodičkova Street in downtown Prague, the Czech Republic.

 Another may wonder why MC Lyte, Lil Kim, Foxy Brown, Nicki Minaj, Cardi B…

-If you’ve ever been to this area of Prague, you’d know it’s flooded with groschen (or what you’d call dimes or 8s, 9s, and 10s).
-That evening, as I crept through, they were all staring directly at my little whip.
+If you’ve ever been to this area of Prague, you’d know it’s flooded with groschen (or what you’d call dimes or 8s, and 9s).
+That evening, as I crept through, they were all staring directly at me, cruising this whip.
 I felt like a show-stopper in slow motion.
 NBA YoungBoy’s “Until Death Calls My Name” was playing, and “Diamond Teeth Samurai” boomed from the speakers.
-At that moment, as everyone watched, I decided to improve the situation by switching to Beanie Sigel’s “The Truth.”
-You could see the disappointment in their body language when they dropped their shoulders and turned to continue their day.
-The show stopper was now being ignored!
+As everyone watched, I decided to improve the situation by switching to Beanie Sigel’s “The Truth.”
+You could see the disappointment in the pretty lady’s body language when they dropped their shoulders and turned to continue their day.
+The show-stopper was now being completely ignored!
+But why?

 It’s not that they don’t appreciate Beanie Sigel’s music.
-That was an album from over fifteen years before that time.
+They certainly do.
+However, that was an album from over fifteen years before that time.
 It was a 2019 Saturday evening in one of the hottest locations in Prague.
-Most sweethearts walking on the sidewalk were 25 to 30 years old.
+Most sweethearts walking on the sidewalk were 30 to 25 years old or younger.
 Some of them were toddlers when Beanie Sigel was hot.
 Ever since that night, I realized that the tide had turned on the momentum in the streets.
 I remembered my young homies drilling and grinding hard in London.
 And it hit me.
 The youth were moving forward.
 Anyone who didn’t get on board would be left behind and forgotten.
 NBA Youngboy is leading the way!
 And…

 3: J. Cole